aniruddha-adhikary/ideas/README.md

 ## System Utilities

 - ⚙️ **MiFi Battery Indicator**: Display a Menu Bar Icon that displays the battery level on your Portable Router / MiFi device.
 Ideally could be done for TP-Link.
 They have a MiFi app so definitely has a nice API to consume.

+## Oddly-specific Open Source Contributions

+### Automation

+- ✂️ **OpenAPI/Swagger for n8n**: Easily integrate APIs with Swagger specs available with n8n workflow.
+Either a OpenAPI node... or a CLI tool to convert OpenAPI specifications into n8n community nodes.